TamoghnaK13/sts/info.md

-# Tamoghna Kommaraju's Portfolio Website
+# Tamoghna Kommaraju's Developer Portfolio
 The official Developer Portfolio Website for Tamoghna Kommaraju.

 <p>Like this?
 Then don't forget to support me by starring the website repository at github.com/TamoghnaK13/DevPortfolio!</p>